Ajab Prem Ki Ghazab Kahani: Plot

-The film opens with a reporter entering into a small town that looks abandoned, with a statue that speaks.
+The film opens with a reporter entering a small town that looks abandoned, with a statue that speaks.
 The reporter asks the statue where the people of the town are, and the statue then narrates the story behind it.

-Prem Shankar Sharma is a free-loader who, while helping his friend elope, meets a beautiful girl, Jennifer "Jenny" Pinto.
+Prem Shankar Sharma is a freeloader who, while helping his friend elope, meets a beautiful girl, Jennifer "Jenny" Pinto.
 They both share the trait of stammering when they are emotional; in such a moment, the stammering Jenny induces a spontaneous stammer in Prem, but she misinterprets his stammer as a mockery on her.
 Although this makes her dislike Prem initially, she reconciles with him after realizing that his stammer is real.
 Prem eventually falls in love with Jenny, although she is oblivious to this and only considers him a friend.
 When he tries to tell Jenny his feelings, he finds out that Jenny is in love with her college friend Rahul Jalan.

-He then meets Rahul and finds out that Rahul loves Jenny more than his family, so helps them board a train to escape.
+He then meets Rahul and finds out that Rahul loves Jenny more than his family, so he helps them board a train to escape.
 However, Rahul disappears at the train station, and Jenny returns to Prem so Prem can help her find Rahul.

 Rahul's father, Pitambar Jalan, a politician, does not like Jenny and completely opposes a relationship between Jenny and Rahul, mainly due to the religious barrier, Jenny being a Christian and Rahul a Hindu.
 When Prem visits Rahul's house for Jenny's proposal with Rahul, he is insulted by Pitambar.
-Prem convinces his mother Shardato let Jenny hide in their house while Jenny's family search for her, but they are eventually caught by the police.
-Jenny lies that she and Prem are in love, to save Rahul's name.
+Prem convinces his mother Sharda to let Jenny hide in their house while Jenny's family searches for her, but they are eventually caught by the police.
+Jenny lies that she and Prem are in love to save Rahul's name.
 While Prem corroborates Jenny's lie, he gets emotional and spurts out his true feelings for Jenny, which she mistakes for over-acting.